-With growing internet penetration and disposable incomes, people of India are experiencing a massive change in their shopping habits.
-People from all fronts of life are using their smartphones to buy products and items.
-With the big three — Amazon, Walmart, and Alibaba—entering the E-Commerce sector in India, the market is slowly maturing and expanding its footprint to the most remote locations across the country.
+With growing internet penetration and disposable incomes, the people of India are experiencing a massive change in their shopping habits.
+People from all fronts are using their smartphones to buy products and items.
+With the big three — Amazon, Walmart, and Alibaba, entering the Ecommerce sector of India, the market is slowly maturing and expanding its footprint to the most remote locations across the country.
 This market for Ecommerce in India is further estimated to witness another transformation with the spread of the all-new ONDC concept that is still new in its approach and promises to make ground-breaking changes.

-According to an analysis website, the E-Commerce Industry in India grew from 4% of the total population in 2007 to around 40% in 2017, clearly indicating the rise of the internet era in the world's fastest-growing economy.
+According to an analysis, the Ecommerce Industry in India grew from 4% of the total population in 2007 to around 40% in 2017, clearly indicating the rise of the internet era in the world's fastest-growing economy.
 The growth of the Ecommerce market in India is expected to further be registered at around $188 billion by 2025.
 This industry would again rise to reach $350 billion by 2030, as per the latest statistical reports.
-This internet boom is directly proportional to the emergence of E-commerce in India and other internet-based domains.
+This internet boom is directly proportional to the emergence of Ecommerce in India and other internet-based domains.

 This success story started in 2007 with the inception of India’s most successful startup, Flipkart.
 Initially, companies found it tough to encourage people to shop online but with advancing technology, logistics, and payment methods supported by various offers and sales, people slowly drifted to this convenient mode of online shopping.
 Internet penetration and easily available data, fuelled by the low costs were and continue to be the most prominent factors encouraging this trend.

-E-Commerce in India is expected to touch $200 billion by 2025 from the figure of around $40 billion in 2017.
-The internet economy, on the other hand, is expected to double by 2021 to $250 billion, majorly riding on the E-Commerce wave.
-Seeing this potential, Amazon, Walmart, and Alibaba are heavily investing in India and building a strong presence.
-Various domestic players like Snapdeal, Shopclues, Infibeam, etc. are also a part of this organized and exponentially growing E-Commerce segment in India.
+Ecommerce in India is expected to touch $200 billion by 2025 from the figure of around $40 billion in 2017.
+The internet economy, on the other hand, is expected to hit $1 trillion by 2030, majorly riding on the Ecommerce wave.
+Seeing this potential, Amazon, Walmart, and Alibaba started heavily investing in India and building a strong presence.
+Various domestic players like Snapdeal, Shopclues, Infibeam, etc. are also a part of this organized and exponentially growing Ecommerce segment in India.
 Though some of them might not be standing tall enough at the present moment, they always have a chance to bounce back though.
 Also, as a result of the domain of Ecommerce being broad enough to nourish many other subdomains, the Indian ecosystem of Ecommerce has seen the growth of both men and successful women entrepreneurs, with many more opportunities ahead.

 Growth Of Amazon In India

-Amazon has expanded its footprints in India by promising to invest $5 billion, and until now it has already pumped around $4 billion.
-These investments are being used for expanding its portfolio by bringing various sellers onto its platform, building and leasing warehouses for storage, improving logistics, offering heavy discounts to acquire new customers, and for foraying into new verticals like grocery and payments wallet.
+Amazon expanded its footprints in India by promising to invest $5 billion, and until now it has pumped in more than $6.5 billion.
+These investments are being used for expanding its portfolio by bringing various sellers onto its platform, building and leasing warehouses for storage, improving logistics, offering heavy discounts to acquire new customers, and foraying into new verticals like grocery and payments wallet.

 In 2017, Amazon’s founder Jeff Bezos stated that Amazon’s app was the most downloaded shopping app in India.
-Moreover, the company’s loyalty program—Amazon prime—was adapted in India at a much faster rate than any other country.
+Moreover, the company’s loyalty program—Amazon prime—was adopted in India at a much faster rate than in any other country.
 Its international losses as of April 2018 were $622 million and the revenue was $14.08 billion, whereas a year back the figures were, $481 million and $11.06 billion respectively.
 Amazon.com had $469.80 billion in revenue in 2021.
 Amazon is also focusing on improving its smart AI-based speaker, Amazon Echo.
-Alexa, Amazon's voice-controlled personal assistant, is being trained to understand Indian dialect and vernacular languages.
+Alexa, Amazon's voice-controlled personal assistant, is being trained to understand and focus on the Indian dialect and vernacular languages.

 Amazon now has options for Hindi, Tamil, Telegu, Kannada, Malayalam, Bengali, and Marathi on its website and app to conquer customers from tier-2, tier-3, and rural areas where English is not widely used or taught.
-With a growing focus on improving customer service through setting up various fulfillment centers and faster logistics, Amazon is working to counter its local competitor Flipkart which was recently bought by Walmart and Paytm Mall (which is backed by Alibaba).
-It is also looking towards providing drone-based delivery.
-With its increasing investments despite heavy losses, Amazon strongly believes that today’s investment of Re.1 will yield returns of Rs.100 tomorrow.
+With a growing focus on improving customer service through setting up various fulfillment centers and faster logistics, Amazon is working to counter its local competitor Flipkart which was bought by Walmart and Paytm Mall.
+It is going to provide drone-based delivery very soon.
+With its increasing investments despite heavy losses, Amazon strongly believes that today’s investment of Re 1 will yield returns of Rs 100 tomorrow.